 In addition to offering certification or licensure in a field of study, the Builder School’s Jewish Studies curriculum will also relate directly to the practical needs of our students.
-The curriculum will include Torah-based modules on business ethics and Jewish contract law, as well as cognitive skills building.
+The curriculum will be ethics based and include halacha modules on business ethics and contract law, as well as cognitive skills building.

 Jewish day schools have attempted to integrate career-themed classes into their overall program in the past.
 The courses taught rudimentary skills and were stand-alone classes.